-- The directory where the XML .Net Framework translation files are held. e.g. NetFramework. - The directory that is the root of the C# application to be translated. - The directory where the java classes will be written (e.g. JavaProject/src).
+• The directory where the XML .Net Framework translation files are held. e.g NetFramework.

+- The directory that is the root of the C# application to be translated. - The directory where the java classes will be written (e.g. JavaProject/src).

-There are many, many more options too, cs2j --help describes the most useful, section CS2J Parameters describes them all.
+There are many, many more options too, cs2j --help, describes them.